vchi90/MeowMaze/README.md

   The recursive abstraction can check for a treasure throughout a given path (or direction).

 ## English Algorithm and/or Pseudocode.
+  Base case: After traversing through the entire maze,

-  Base case: if treasure found {solved}.
-(Snapshot(?))
+  - if treasure found {solved, return true}.
+Snapshot(?)

-  - else {backtrack}.
-Somehow find if maze has been thoroughly traversed and failed if so, then return false.
+  - else {no treasure is found, return false}.

   Recursive case: If there is a split, invoke recursive abstraction for each of the paths.
+(Backtracking occurs here.)

+## Class(es), with Fields and Methods
+"The content of the "class(es)" section will probably remain null today, until until your partnership has had a chance to meet and agree on your algorithm, probably in class Wednesday."

 ## Version *n* Wishlist
   - All solutions.